 7. Spinach and Arugula Lasagna Roll Ups

 I'm a huge fan of lasagna and the added fresh arugula leaves and spinach rolled in the pasta add in some extra green color.
-This recipe proves that arugula leaves aren't just for a simple salad!
+The spice from the arugula goes so well with the creaminess from the ricotta and mozzarella cheeses.
+This arugula recipe proves that arugula leaves aren't just for a simple salad!

 8. Pasta Salad with Tomatoes, Arugula, Pine Nuts, and Herb Dressing